navgurukul/chanakya/README.md

 ```bash
 node lib/seedQuestions/index.js --questionsDir questions --ignoreConfigBucketsAndChoices
 ```
-Running it with `--ignoreConfigBucketsAndChoices` flag will add new bucket and question choice IDs.
+Running it with `--ignoreConfigBucketsAndChoices` flag will add new bucket and question choice.
+Basically this means that it will ignore the existing IDs of the buckets & bucket choices in the config file and just add more buckets & bucket choices.

 ```bash
 node lib/seedQuestions/index.js --questionsDir questions --updateConfigFile
 ```
-Running it with `--updateConfigFile` flag will update config file or not.
+Running it with `--updateConfigFile` flag will update config file with the ID of the newly created buckets & bucket choices.
+Running it without it won't do any updated.

 ## How are tests generated?